 8. Hibiscus Moscheutos:

 Hibiscus Moscheutos is a multicolored flower.
 It is a perennial shrub which grows up to 3 to 8 feet in length.
 Its color ranges from pure white to deep rose with a deep maroon centre.
 It belongs to the family of Malvaceae, which is commonly known as rose mallow.
 This showy flower has 12 inches wide petals with dark green leaves and yellow stamens.
-This flower blooms from summer to fall.
+This alluring flower blooms from summer to fall.

 9. Rose Mallow:

 Rose Mallow is hibiscus moscheutos, often referred to as sea mallow swamp and swamp rose mallow.
 It is a deciduous hibiscus shrub that grows in cold regions.
 It is a salt marsh plant and grows up to 7 meters in height.
 The flowers are around 4 to 7 inches wide long with green, oval leaves.
 The flowers are mainly pink in color that deepens as they age.
 Rose mallows need full sun, well-drained, slightly acidic soil and plenty of water to grow.
-It blooms in summers and attracts hummingbirds.
+It blooms in the summer summers and attracts hummingbirds.

 10. Checkered Hibiscus: